TristanRhodes/tristanrhodes.github.io/_posts/2021-12-13-tokenisation.markdown

 ---
 ## Tokens

-In my [last post](/2021/12/11/regex-redemption.html), I talked about using Regex to match the pattern of a WeekDay or ClockTime string and unpacking this into a computer usable object.
-This process is called tokenisation, and the WeekDay and ClockTime are both instances of a token.
-Last time we only looked at converting a single token, but how do we begin to process a more complicated string of tokens, like taking a string made of a Day token and a Time token building a DayTime token?
+In my [last post](/2021/12/11/regex-redemption.html), I talked about using Regex to match the pattern of a WeekDay or ClockTime string and unpacking this into a meaningful object.
+This is known as Parsing, and we can see plenty of examples in the .Net framework, int.Parse(), Guid.Parse(), plus others.
+But how do we deal with parsing more complicated bodies of text that are made up of multiple words / parts?

 ```csharp
 "Monday 08:30am"